 Leaders need to model vacation-taking behavior

-When we closed the office on Fridays this past August, I knew no one was waiting on an email response from me (I wasn’t blocking progress).
-I wasn’t “supposed” to be working.
+When we closed the office on Fridays for the first time a few years ago, I knew no one was waiting on a response from me.
 At first, I did those things perpetually on my to do list: I got contractor estimates on a house project, I finally potty trained my two year old.

 But I also spent real time on myself: I used a spa gift card I’d had for years.
-I went for a hike.
-The office was closed and the kids were in school so I felt required to spend time on myself.
+I went for hikes.
+Eventually, I felt required to spend time on myself.
 As a result, I felt more refreshed and less cloudy on Monday.